Finding an Apartment to Buy

 We’ll then take account of any updates or renovations made.
 We know which ones are worth paying extra for and which are not.
 Kitchens and bathrooms usually have added value, but we can focus on how this affects the price.
 If there haven’t been many upgrades, then it is essential to understand the potential renovation cost.

 Lastly, we turn to sales comps.
-For this to mean anything, we work hard to make sure the comparison is fair and accurate.
+For this to mean anything, we work hard to ensure the comparison is fair and accurate.
 We start by looking at recent closing prices in the neighborhood and, ideally, in the building itself.
-To make it more meaningful, we find property sales that are similar to yours.
+To make it more meaningful, we find property sales similar to yours.
 The essential things to look for are bathrooms, bedrooms, amenities, and so on.
 Beyond recent transactions, we also look at the listing price and trends for similar properties.
-Along with public records, we can also use our market analytics to develop an accurate price estimate.
+We can also use our market analytics with public records to develop an accurate price estimate.

 If you are ready to purchase a home, schedule a call with an ELIKA buyer’s agent to help you plan, assess the market, find the right property, and get you the best deal possible in negotiations.